awsdocs/amazon-dynamodb-developer-guide/doc_source/vpc-endpoints-dynamodb.md

    aws dynamodb list-tables
    ```

    If you want, you can try some other AWS CLI commands for DynamoDB\.
-For more information, see the [AWS Command Line Interface Reference](http://docs.aws.amazon.com/cli/latest/reference/)\.
+For more information, see the [AWS CLI Command Reference](http://docs.aws.amazon.com/cli/latest/reference/)\.

 ### Step 4: \(Optional\) Clean Up<a name="vpc-endpoints-dynamodb-tutorial.clean-up"></a>